 We are blessed if we trust in YHWH and cursed if we trust in man.
 Hence, if Jesus wasn’t God in the flesh, he was teaching falsely and laying a snare for his disciples, which is impossible.

 The Same As The Father

-If the deity of Christ wasn’t factual, he also couldn’t have taught us to honor himself the same way we should honor the Father and if we don’t do that, we aren’t honoring the Father at all:
+If Jesus isn't God in the flesh, he also couldn’t have taught us to honor himself the same way we should honor the Father and if we don’t do that, we aren’t honoring the Father at all:

 That all may honor the Son just as they honor the Father.
 He who does not honor the Son does not honor the Father, who sent him.
 (John 5:23)

 NOTE: We are to honor (Gr: prize) Jesus the same way we honor (prize) the Father.
 If the Lord Jesus wasn’t God in the flesh, that would be impossible.